Behavior Driven Development: Beginner's Guide to Collaboration

 Example Mapping:

-- A technique to break down user stories into concrete examples.
+- A technique to break down user stories into concrete examples, helping to identify edge cases and clarify requirements.

 -